-Buying new construction like a house or an apartment on the Côte d’Azur can sometimes cause some healthy stress.
-Especially if you have found exactly that good apartment through our site and service, but are only in the area six weeks later to view the location.
-Without making a sales story of it, it is a fact that 80% of new construction in the South of France is sold before the first excavator arrives.
-It is therefore important to be able to make a quick decision.
+Buying new construction like a house or an apartment on the Côte d’Azur can sometimes cause some healthy stress, primarily if you have found precisely that good apartment through our site and service but are only in the area six weeks later to view the location.
+Without making a sales story, it is a fact that 80% of new construction in Paris and the South of France is sold before the first excavator arrives.
+It is therefore essential to be able to make a quick decision.
 You can find the latest new constructions on the Côte d’Azur here.

 Nothing to see what you buy in the future

-Buying a new apartment on the French Riviera might seem a risky adventure.
+Buying a new apartment on the French Riviera or in Paris might seem a risky adventure.
 Today, you will see an old building or a terrain, but nothing is being constructed.
 This is the ‘silence before the storm’ phase.
-The developer first must sell 40% with pre-reservation and then he will start the works.
+The developer first must sell 40% with pre-reservation, and then he will start the works.
 In general, 18 months later, the building and your apartment are delivered.

-Your money and down payment never go to the developer: every euro you pay is to to the notary and placed in a building fund.
-This fund is managed by the notary, a state employee.
-With every step approved by the architect and the city council, the developer gets another share to continue the works.
+Your money and down payment never go to the developer: every euro you pay is to the notary and placed in a building fund.
+The notary, a state employee, manages this fund.
+With every step approved by the architect and the city council, the developer gets another share to continue the work.
 All new projects that we represent come with a VEFA guarantee.
-This means that you will always get your apartment, even if the developer stops.
+You will always get your apartment, even if the developer stops.
 Reading tip!
 An article about the Best reasons to buy a property in Nice French Riviera.

 Buying new construction on the Côte d’Azur starts with a remote reservation

 Anyone who is insufficiently familiar with the region or neighbourhood would, of course, prefer to come and have a look for themselves first.
 After all, it’s not a baguette you buy.
-Fortunately, there is Google Earth and Street View that let you scroll around the neighbourhood quite a bit.
+Fortunately, Google Earth and Street View let you scroll around the neighbourhood.
 And after that, you can do two things: wait until you get there.
 Or start the reservation process in advance and reserve the best apartment!

-We have too often experienced that when customers arrive hopefully a few months later, the sought-after apartment has been sold, or at best is under option.
-By initiating the purchase reservation process in the South of France, you save important time and block sales by other agents and brokers.
-You do not run any risk because as a prospective buyer you are protected by law.
+We have often experienced that when customers arrive hopefully a few months later, the sought-after apartment has been sold or, at best, is under option.
+By initiating the purchase reservation process in the South of France, you save essential time and block sales by other agents and brokers.
+You do not run any risk because you are protected by law as a prospective buyer.
 This is also clearly described in the reservation contract.

-How to save time when buying a new construction apartment from abroad
+How to save time when buying a new construction apartment in France from abroad

-First of all, as with any purchase, ‘money talks’ applies.
-As soon as we have registered your name as a potential buyer, you will receive a reservation contract and the bank details of a third-party account which is managed by the notary.
-The notary in France is no more than a tax officer who ensures that your file is in order and that the transfer tax on your purchase is properly paid.
+The bank details for the deposit in a third-party account managed by the notary.
+The notary in France is like a tax officer who ensures that your file is in order and that the transfer tax on your purchase is properly paid.
 A notary will only receive a fraction of the amount you pay in notary fees.
 It is just enough to cover the file and office costs.

 You will be the first to transfer the required 3 or 5% as a down payment on your apartment.
-Do not forget to mention your name, the name of the program and the number of the apartment.
-With a screenshot as proof, we report to the notary and the project developer that your papers are on its way.
-You do this in week 1.
+Do not forget to mention your name, the program name and the apartment number.
+With a screenshot as proof, we report to the notary and the project developer that the payment is done.

-For more questions about a remote reservation for new construction on the French Riviera, you can always contact us.
+You can always contact us for more questions about a remote reservation for new construction on the French Riviera.